in the city things were going well

 the nature of which I found hard to connect

-the purplish air was almost black
+with the evening itselfthe purplish air was almost black

 the day was departing like a chief